rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Memory Model

-The caller is responsible to allocate, own the memory and clean up.
+The caller is responsible for allocating and cleaning up any memory used.

 ## Power Management Requirements

-TV Settings HAL does participate in power management.
+TV Settings HAL is not required to participate in power management.

 ## Asynchronous Notification Model